-Withdrawals % Comparison Identification Please explain

-are from withdrawn with tool

-areas with from previous

-water stress areas with reporting

-water year

-stress

-Row 1 Yes 26-50 Higher WRI Aqueduct Water stress, in alignment with the CDP definition (sites defined by the WRI Aqueduct tool with baseline water stress greater than or equal to "High"), accounts for 39% of our water withdrawals.
-The WRI Aqueduct tool was used for defining water stress in this question because it is in alignment with the internal comprehensive risk assessment upon which our Health for Humanity 2020 Goal is based.
-This internal tool uses, among other inputs, site- level questionnaires and several water stress models that evaluate water availability, including the Water Supply Stress Index Model (WaSSI), WRI Aqueduct, Water Risk Filter, EarthStat, and SEDAC.
+areas with water stress withdrawn from with previous Identification tool Please explain Row 1 26-50 About the same WRI Aqueduct Water stress, in alignment with the CDP definition (sites defined by the WRI Aqueduct tool with baseline water stress greater than or equal to "High accounts for 39% of our water withdrawals.
+The WRI Aqueduct tool was used for defining water stress in this question because it is in alignment wit the internal comprehensive risk assessment upon which our Health for Humanity 2020 Goal is based.
+This internal tool uses, among other inputs, sa level questionnaires and several water stress models that evaluate water availability, including the Water Supply Stress Index Model (WaSSI), WRI Aqueduct, Water Risk Filter, EarthStat, and SEDAC.